orion-services/users/README.md

 > **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/.

+## Frontend Playground

+The project includes a Vue 3 frontend playground application that provides a user interface for testing all features of the Orion Users service.

+**Access the playground**: After starting the application, navigate to `http://localhost:8080/test`

+The playground includes:
+- User registration and login
+- Social authentication (Google and Apple)
+- Two-factor authentication (2FA)
+- WebAuthn (biometric/security key authentication)
+- Password recovery
+- User profile management

+For detailed information about the frontend playground, including development setup and configuration, see the [Frontend Documentation](docs/frontend/Frontend.md).

 ## Packaging and running the application

 The application can be packaged using: